The beautiful Waterfalls of South Iceland; Seljalandsfoss, Skógafoss & Gljúfrabúi and many more Waterfalls

 Then it got discovered, as it were, and now I always see people in the gorge when I drive by.

-But as they are not located by ring-road 1 I refer you to my travel-blogs about these locations.
+As they are not located along Ring Road 1, I refer you to my travel blogs about these locations.

 Gluggafoss Waterfall in South Iceland - have you ever seen a Waterfall with Windows?